etkenned/CPSC354_Blog/Chapter_5.md

 `fib n = fib (n-1) + fib (n-2)`

-What this haskell code does is that it checks if the value of n is 0, in that case the output is 0.
-If the value of n is 1, then the output is 1.
+What this haskell code does is implement pattern matching so the compiler will check if the argument of fib is equal to 0.
+If the argument is not 0 then the compiler moves on, the same goes for if the argument is equal to 1.
+When the argument does match the pattern, the output is set and the function ends.
 For all other cases of n, the output is the output of fib(n-1) added to the output of fib(n-2).
 A good way to visualise this is with a branching tree where n = 4.

                        fib(4)
                       /     \